greenm01/ec4x/docs/ec4x_specs.md

 **Blockade**: Fleets are ordered to blockade an enemy planet and do not engage in Space Combat unless confronted by enemy ships under order 05.

-Colonies under blockaded reduce their GCP by 60%.
+Colonies under blockaded reduce their GCO by 60%.
 Civilian transport, commerce, trade, and mining activities in the Solar System are severely restricted, which results in a critical negative impact on the economy and citizen morale.
 House Prestige is reduced by 2 points every turn a colony is under blockade.

 ### 6.2.7 Bombard a Planet (06):